 The playground is either mulch or rock covered, so it is a little tricky with a stroller but you can get through.
 If I had planned better, we would have just left the stroller in the car, but now I know!

-There are a couple pavilions at the park.
-These are available for rent for parties or picnics.
+There are a couple pavilions at Hampden Memorial Park.
+These are available for rent by town residents only for parties or picnics.
 More information can be found on the town’s website.

-If after all that, you are still looking for more to do, there are hiking trails at the park!
+If after all that, you are still looking for more to do, there are hiking trails at Hampden Memorial Park!
 We didn’t check them out but they have a map on the signs at the park for those interested in checking it out.

 The spray pad is seasonal, so it closes for the summer in September.
 Also, during certain weeks in the summer, the spray pad opens later in the day while summer camp runs- be sure to check the town’s website for up to date information.